 The Medicare Supplement Open Enrollment period is not a set time of the year.
 It is unique to you and is the only time when carriers cannot deny coverage.

-In this article, we’ll answer the 5 most common questions we get about the Medigap Open Enrollment Period, including when it is, how long it lasts, and your rights.
+In this article, we’ll answer the 5 most common questions about the Medigap Open Enrollment Period, including when it is, how long it lasts, and your rights.

-- Your Medicare Supplement In health insurance, open enrollment is a period during which a person may enroll in or change their selection of health plan benefits.
-Health plan enrollment is ordinarily subject to restrictions. is unique to you.
+- Your Medicare Supplement Open Enrollment is unique to you.
 It is not a set time of the year.

 - It is a 6-month window when you can get any plan you want without answering health questions (no medical underwriting).

 - You can apply for a Medicare Supplement (Medigap) any time of the year.

 - Your Medicare Supplement Open Enrollment Period is the only time carriers are prohibited from denying you coverage due to a pre-existing health condition.

 - The only way to know if a Medicare Supplement is worth it or not is to get a quote and compare your options.

 When is the Medicare Supplement Open Enrollment Period?

 It’s easy to be tricked into thinking that open enrollment for Medicare Supplement insurance is in the fall.
 That’s because Medicare and private insurance companies put out so much information about the Open Enrollment Period for Medicare Advantage and Medicare Part D, which starts on October 15th and ends on December 7th.